Fast & FREE Shipping to the Contiguous United States

 The drying time varies depending on the way that you apply it.
 Use fine-grit sandpaper in between applications.
 It will add a little extra time to clean the sanded sealant off of your canvas.

-Note that Breathing Color’s Artist Gesso was specifically formulated to clump when sanded, instead of turning into a fine powder, making the cleanup process that much easier.
+Note that Breathing Color’s Artist Gesso was specifically formulated to clump when sanded.
+It does not turn into a fine powder during the sanding stage.
+This makes the cleanup process that much easier.
 The smoother you make the surface of the canvas, the longer the drying time will be.

 Should You Apply Gesso to a Store-Bought Canvas?